Our expert encourages the thrill of dress-up

 Dressing up helps children (and adults) get rid of their fears and inhibitions, and be free to “act out” something they may not be comfortable expressing on a daily basis.
 Children develop social awareness and self-confidence and are more open to exploring themselves and expressing pent-up thoughts or ideas.
 Role-play offers an excuse to let go of one’s inhibitions and be free.
 Such free, unstructured creative play offers tremendous benefits developmentally.
 It builds strong imaginations and fertile, innovative minds!

 The best costumes are those which truly transport children to another place where they can begin to believe or act as the character they’re portraying actually would.
 In everyday life there are rules of conduct, and people may be viewed as odd if they go around town acting like wild animals, witches, or superheroes.
 But under the umbrella of make-believe, such behavior is not only desired but embraced!
-Testing the personas of different characters is a great way to teach children about different roles and their various behaviors.
+Testing the person as different characters is a great way to teach children about different roles and their various behaviors.
 A pirate can talk with an accent; a police officer can speak with authority; and a chef can devise tantalizing recipes for an enthusiastic audience.
 Role-playing involves improvisation, having an awareness of how different characters act and portraying their characteristics and emotions!

 The best aspect of pretend play is that it is completely universal.
 All children love to dress up.
 I have never met a child who hasn’t enjoyed being someone else, if only for a brief period.
-Usually the struggle is in getting the child to remove the costume and assume his prior persona.
+Usually the struggle is in getting the child to remove the costume and assume his or her prior persona.

 You can easily incorporate dress-up and pretend play into your time with the kids.
-You can work with them to create a special dress-up or pretend play closet or chest in your home that they can explore whenever they visit.
+You can work with them to create a special dress-up and pretend play closet or chest in your home that they can explore whenever they visit.
 Accessories such as jewelry, makeup, wigs, and hats add to the fun.
 Role-play is a sure-fire, guaranteed recipe for a wonderful day.
 The grandchildren will anticipate every visit, and never want to leave!